people sorting through trash for recycling

 We’re dedicated to making sure that by the end of 2025 over 95% of our Packaging will be Recyclable, Reusable or Compostable.
 Plastic packaging is designed for recycling and our virgin plastic use is reduced by a third, vs 2018.
 To date we’ve achieved:

-of plastic packaging designed for recycling at then end of 2024*
+of plastic packaging was designed for recycling by year end 2025.*

 Nestlé’s five-pillar packaging strategy